 And it’s not just modern visitors and the students who flock to study at Heidelberg University who understand the magic of Heidelberg: Mark Twain was inspired by the city and spoke of it very fondly after spending a summer living there.

-In fact, according to some accounts, the idea for The Adventures of Huckleberry Finn was conceived thanks to the Neckar River–and while that’s partially inaccurate, there’s no doubt that Twain was captivated by the city.
+In fact, according to some accounts, the idea for The Adventures of Huckleberry Finn was conceived thanks to the Neckar River.

-Home to the lovely Ljubljana Castle, the fascinating street-art covered neighborhood of Metelkova, the quirky Dragon Bridge, and colorful Preseren Square, Ljubljana is an easy European city to love.
+Home to the lovely Ljubljana Castle, the fascinating street-art-covered neighborhood of Metelkova, the quirky Dragon Bridge, and colorful Preseren Square–not to mention plenty of charming cafes and delicious restaurants–Ljubljana is an easy European city to love.

-As the hometown of Mozart and as a city surrounded by hills that are alive with The Sound of Music, charming Salzburg, Austria is easily one of the best cities to visit in Europe–regardless of whether you choose a sunshine-and-blooming-flower filled summer trip or a festive Christmas market trip.
+As the hometown of Mozart and as a city surrounded by hills that are alive with The Sound of Music, charming Salzburg, Austria is easily one of the best cities to visit in Europe.

 Located in southern Poland, Krakow is best known on the tourism circuit for its proximity to two things that lay entirely outside the city: Auschwitz-Birkenau and the Wieliczka Salt Mine.